 Considering highly noisy channel, the SNR values taken in simulation set up varies from 24 dB to 20dB.
 It has been observed that the CR-IoT throughput improves as the received SNR from PU increases.
 The improved SNR helps in making sensing decision in less time, and thus more time is allocated for data transmission.
-As shown in Fig. 5, scheme 1 outperforms the conventional scheme since it adapts its sensing threshold as per the received SNR from PU.
-Therefore, the scheme has more data transmission time as compared to the conventional scheme.
-The proposed scheme is able to achieve higher throughput over scheme 1, as it not only adapts its sensing threshold to increase the data transmission time but it also exploits the transmission opportunities by transmitting in underlay or interweave mode as per the sensing outcome.

-Fig.6.
+Fig.5.
 CR-IoT Throughput versus Probability of PU Absence from licensed channel

-Fig 6 shows the CR-IoT throughput with respect to the probability of PU absence from the licensed channel.
-It is evident from Fig.6, that CR-IoT's throughput increases as the probability of finding PU absent from the channel increases.
+Figure 5 shows the CR-IoT throughput with respect to the probability of PU absence from the licensed channel.
+It is evident from Figure 6, that CR-IoT's throughput increases as the probability of finding PU absent from the channel increases.
 It can be observed that scheme 1 and scheme 2 outperform the conventional scheme due to the sensing threshold adaptation by them.
 Further, scheme 2 outperforms scheme 1 on detecting channel idle or busy it transmits in HSA mode.